Eni678/alx-higher_level_programming/0x03-python-data_structures/README.md

-Repository dedicated to the practice of list and tuples in python
+Lists, Tuples the basic datastructures in python